Aaronius/penpal/README.md

 #### Parameters

 `options.url` (required) The URL of the webpage that should be loaded into the iframe that Penpal will create.
+A relative path is also supported.

 `options.appendTo` (optional) The element to which the created iframe should be appended.
 If not provided, the iframe will be appended to `document.body`.